Mitch Clark (footballer, born 1999): Port Vale

 On 2 July 2023, Clark returned for a fourth spell at Port Vale, this time signing a two-year contract after what director of football David Flitcroft described as "lengthy negotiations".
 However, on 24 October he suffered a meniscus tear during a 1–0 defeat at Peterborough United and manager Andy Crosby revealed that he was ruled out of action until the following March after surgery showed that the meniscus was in a really poor condition.
 He made his return in a 3–0 defeat at Derby County on 2 March when he came on as a substitute for James Plant, who had himself not featured since October due to injury.
 However, later that month he sustained a muscle injury in training which ruled him out of action for the rest of the 2023–24 season.

 Clark sustained a serious neck injury following what manager Darren Moore described as "just a little incident" in pre-season that saw him ruled out for a significant part of the 2024–25 campaign.
 He returned to action in December.
 He was named as player of the match on his third league start of the season, a 3–2 victory over Newport County on 18 January.
 However, seven days later he was sent off for going over the ball and on to Aribim Pepple's ankle in a standing challenge during a 1–1 draw at Chesterfield.
 He soon returned to the starting eleven and made consistently strong performances throughout March and April.
 Promotion was secured at the end of the season and Clark signed a one-year contract extension.

 He started the 2025–26 campaign at right-wing-back as new signing Jordan Lawrence-Gabriel was injured.
 Clark himself was then sidelined for one month at the start of September after sustaining a muscle injury.
 He played in the EFL Cup defeat to Arsenal, though sustained another muscle injury during the match.
+On 2 February 2026, he joined League Two side Fleetwood Town on loan until the end of the 2025–26 season.
+He had been identified by former teammate Luke Joyce, who was now working as Fleetwood's head of recruitment.
+Vale manager Jon Brady felt he had enough cover at right-back in Jordan Gabriel and Kyle John, and that Clark could have the chance to earn a contract elsewhere.
+Clark played 14 games for Fleetwood.
+He returned to Vale Park to find himself transfer listed, and so created a Twitter account in order to thank fans for their support.

+Swindon Town

+On 17 June 2026, Clark signed a one-year deal (with a further 12-month option) at League Two club Swindon Town.
+On 12 September, he was sent off during a 4–0 defeat at York City and apologised to Robins fans after the match.